TrungLe123692/U.S.-Movies-Data-Analytics-Project/README.md

 ---

 ## 5. Python Script with Explanations

+> ✅ This Python workflow integrated data cleaning, feature engineering, correlation analysis, visualization, and aggregation to transform raw movie data into actionable insights on revenue drivers and top-performing companies.

 - **5.1.
 Data Loading & Setup**
    - Import libraries for data manipulation and visualization